jade-hpc-gpu/jade-hpc-gpu.github.io/publications.md

 ------------

-1. Sánchez Villegas, Danae, D. Preotiuc-Pietro, and N. Aletras [**Point-of-Interest Type Inference from Social Media Text**](https://aclanthology.org/2020.aacl-main.80/ ) Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics, Online: Association for Computational Linguistics, Dec.
-2020, pp. 804–810
+1. Sánchez Villegas, Danae, D. Preotiuc-Pietro, and N. Aletras (2020) [**Point-of-Interest Type Inference from Social Media Text**](https://aclanthology.org/2020.aacl-main.80/ ) Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics, Online: Association for Computational Linguistics, pp. 804–810

 <br><br>